Academic Resources

 G.W.
 Frank Museum of History and Culture

 As UNK’s history museum, the G.W.
 Frank Museum of History and Culture is dedicated to exploring the culture and history of Kearney through collecting, preserving, and sharing the stories of the many individuals associated with its past.
-Located in one of Kearney’s most historic properties, a Richardsonian Romanesque mansion built in 1889 by former Kearney residents George W. and Phoebe Frank and now listed on the National Register of Historic Places, the museum provides educational opportunities through guided tours, exhibits, special programming, artifact collection, and continuous research.
-It functions as a hands-on learning lab for UNK students and faculty interested in history, museum work, the arts, culture, architecture, engineering, and related disciplines.
-The Frank Museum serves as a community center by regularly hosting academic presentations, readings, concerts, theatre performances, and workshops, among other cultural programming.
+Located in the oldest building on campus, a Richardsonian Romanesque mansion built in 1889 by former Kearney residents George W. and Phoebe Frank and now listed on the National Register of Historic Places, the Frank Museum provides educational opportunities through guided tours, exhibits, special programming, artifact collection, and continuous research.
+It functions as a hands-on learning lab and internship provider for UNK students and faculty interested in history, museum work, the arts, culture, architecture, engineering, and related disciplines.
+The Frank Museum serves as a community center by regularly hosting academic presentations, poetry readings, and workshops, among other cultural programming.
 The Frank Museum is available to hold UNK classes for a day or a full semester, and larger group tours can be arranged with at least two weeks advance notice.

 Information Technology Services